 In addition, you can link Waze to your calendar or Facebook, so that Waze can find those events and notify you about when you need to leave based on traffic conditions.

 The Favourites system is also good.
 This will allow you to search for a destination and then save it.
 This can be really useful if you have a long journey with mulitple stops on the route - perhaps a holiday - as you can save everything in advance and then tap your next destination when you need it.

 Share your live Waze route with friends

 Once you're on your way, the time of arrival and distance is at the bottom of the display.
-Tapping on this will pull up more details, including the option to "send ETA".
+Tapping on this will pull up more details, including the option to "share drive".
 This will let you share the route with someone else so they know when to expect you.

 Waze users watching your route can respond with comments.
 On Android you can also share your route via any number of other sharing options.